Project structure and key people

 The purpose of the advisory group is to provide overall guidance and direction to the project, including making recommendations to the Project Steering Group/Manager, to support decisions that will have a material impact on the project and managing high level project risks.

-Read the full terms of reference.
+Read the full terms of reference of the Project Advisory Group (200.8KB, pdf).